 Dear YIP Dream Makers and Friends,

-The math scores reflected fun, innovative ways to help students memorize multiplication facts.
+The math scores reflected the fun, innovative ways to help students memorize multiplication facts.
 The student’s scores increased by 18%, reflecting an average growth of 29%.
-These increases are significant, and reflect our teachers’ innovation and fun in their approach to teaching multiplication tables, standard necessary requirement of all middle school aged children.
+These increases are significant and reflect our teachers’ innovation and fun in their approach to teaching multiplication tables, a standard necessary requirement of all middle school-aged children.

 What we did together at Michigan was much more than hone academics.
 It was leadership development for everyone involved.
-Our character development, respect for self and others came from the leadership of our Marines.
-Our U.S. Marines were in each of the classrooms and with their specific classroom teams on and off the field exerting discipline, commitment and tough love.
-This carried over to our Michigan Student Athletes that too moved to develop their leadership development skills.
-In fact the program helped the Marines with their own skill sets of developing leadership within the civilian population.
+Our character development, respect for ourselves and others came from the leadership of our Marines.
+Our U.S. Marines were in each of the classrooms and with their specific classroom teams on and off the field exerting discipline, commitment, and tough love.
+This carried over to our Michigan Student-Athletes that too moved to develop their leadership development skills.
+In fact, the program helped the Marines with their own skill sets of developing leadership within the civilian population.

-The fundamental catalysts for success were the 26 Michigan Football Student Athletes.
+The fundamental catalysts for success were the 26 Michigan Football Student-Athletes.
 Many came from the same background as the boys.
 They were tremendous in their outreach, their passion, their developing skill sets on leadership.
-The boys reflected them, looked up to them and had them as their heroes that provided true friendships.
+The boys reflected on them, looked up to them, and had them as their heroes that provided true friendships.
 The players represented the core values and character of the University of Michigan.
 Intern the players developed their leadership and bonded together with their boys to create a special two weeks of care and love.
-Five players in particular: Maurice Ways, Jabrill Peppers, Brady Pallante, Freddy Canteen and Noah Furbush stood out in their own development and leadership of this program which directly correlated with its success and outcomes.
+Five players in particular: Maurice Ways, Jabrill Peppers, Brady Pallante, Freddy Canteen, and Noah Furbush stood out in their own development and leadership of this program which directly correlated with its success and outcomes.

 Hail to the Victors:

 Jim Harbaugh- Head Football Coach University of Michigan

 As Jim Harbaugh said to our YIP team: